sherylynn/pdf-sync/README.md

     $ npm install -g gulp-cli

-If everything worked out, install all dependencies for PDF.js:
+If everything worked out, install all dependencies for pdf-sync:

     $ npm install

-If you want to SYNC your reading process,  install all dependencies for pouchDB server:
+If you want to SYNC your reading process,  install all dependencies for pouchDB server, and just run

-    $ npm install pouchdb-server -g
+    $ npm run db_level

-Then run pouchdb-server on port 3456

-    $ pouchdb-server -p 3456

 Finally, you need to start a local web server as some browsers do not allow opening PDF files using a `file://` URL.
 Run: